sailfishos-patches/patchmanager/README.md

 If you package your patch as an RPM or archive file, you must also provide the JSON metadata: see below.
 If you use the Web Catalog to distribute your patch, you must not provide a JSON file, but input the corresponding data when submitting the patch to the Web Catalog.

-### The patch file
+### Patch files

-The patch file must be a diff of all the files to be patched in the filesystem.
+A patch file must be a diff of all the files to be patched in the filesystem.
 It will be applied on the root of the filesystem, with the `-p1` flag.
 It must be named `unified_diff.patch`.